CesiumGS/3d-tiles/TileFormats/PointCloud/README.md

 #### Per-point properties

-In this example, each of the 4 points will have metadata stored in the batch table JSON and binary.
+In this example, each of the 4 points will have metadata stored in the Batch Table JSON and binary.

 ```javascript
 var featureTableJSON = {